 A lot of men and women struggle to make ends meet.
 You might be living month to month, or by paycheck to paycheck, without feeling financially protected.
 Perhaps you’re currently behind in your bills, and debt collectors are harassing you night and day.
 Talk to a bankruptcy lawyer and get the debt relief you need.
-Whether your debts climbed gradually over time or an unanticipated event such as a job loss or sickness caused by debts that are out of control, the country’s bankruptcy laws exist to give folks a chance at a new start.
-They may provide you the breathing space you want to get a handle on your finances.
+Whether your debts climbed gradually over time or an unanticipated event such as a job loss or sickness caused by debts that are out of control, the country’s laws exist to give you a chance to get a fresh start.
+Bankruptcy is a key practice area for our firm, and our bankruptcy lawyers stand ready to assist you.

 - Charge Card Debt — Most credit cards are unsecured; as unsecured loans, they’re dischargeable from the Bankruptcy Court.
 Most types of unsecured debts are dischargeable.
 Our lawyers can help you identify what credit card debt issues may exist in your case.

 - Tax Debt — Federal income taxation is qualified for a discharge in bankruptcy, provided that it meets specific standards.
 For example, it has to be associated with a tax return filed at least two decades back, which had a filing deadline over three decades ago, such as extensions.
 If the government secures a tax lien on your home before you declare bankruptcy, you might not have the ability to be given a discharge.
 Taxes can be a very complicated issue.
 Our lawyers can guide you through the special rules governing tax debt.

 - Home Foreclosures — As a secured debt, a mortgage isn’t dischargeable in a Chapter 7 Bankruptcy if you don’t surrender the house.
 But, Chapter 13 Bankruptcy lets you catch up on overdue payments and prevent a foreclosure.
 We provide free consultations with our firm lawyers to discuss your home mortgage issues.

-Michigan Chapter 7 Bankruptcy
+Chapter 7 Bankruptcy Michigan

-A frequent misconception is that people must sell off everything before being given a discharge of debt.
-This isn’t so.
+When you file a chapter 7 bankruptcy the Court appoints a Bankruptcy Trustee.
+The trustee reviews your filings.
 The bankruptcy code offers numerous exemptions for a lot of your property, such as specific amounts for your house, auto, jewelry, clothes, tools of this trade, household furnishings, and other requirements.
 It is important that you review your schedules before they are reviewed by the Trustee.
-Many so-called Chapter 7″ liquidations” are now no-asset bankruptcies, in which all the borrower’s qualified property is exempt, and nothing is sold in any way.
+Many so-called Chapter 7 bankruptcy ″ liquidations” are now no-asset bankruptcies, in which all the borrower’s qualified property is exempt, and nothing is sold in any way.

 Some debts are generally not dischargeable.
 For example, student loans and federal loans, and specific tax debt aren’t generally dischargeable, and domestic relations orders like child support obligations can’t be discharged.
 Again, a qualified Michigan bankruptcy lawyer can assess your current debt and allow you to understand precisely what a Chapter 7 can and can not do to you.

-Michigan Chapter 13 Bankruptcy
+Chapter 13 Bankruptcy Michigan

 Among the desirable characteristics of Chapter 13 is the way it can avoid a foreclosure on your house.
 If you’re in default on your mortgage as you’ve missed one or more obligations, the lender could be initiating a foreclosure proceeding to kick you out of your house and market the house; also, if selling the home does not pay back the mortgage, then you might continue to be responsible for any lack of Chapter 13 permits you to catch up with these obligations you missed by rolling them to the three or pre-tax payment program.
 Provided that you remain current in your payments going ahead, the lender can’t foreclose.

-A Chapter 13 payment plan is often called a “wage earner’s plan.”
-Chapter 13 is appropriate when you’ve got a stable job or another common revenue source and can devote some of your disposable income into a monthly payment program.
+A Chapter 13 bankruptcy payment plan is often called a “wage earner’s plan.”
+Chapter 13 bankruptcy is appropriate when you’ve got a stable job or another common revenue source and can devote some of your disposable income into a monthly payment program.
 Chapter 13 can be suitable when you’ve got considerable amounts of debt secured with collateral, such as home loans, automobile loans, or furnishings and appliances that you purchased on credit.
-Chapter 13 permits you to maintain your resources while also becoming debt-free as time passes.
+Chapter 13 bankruptcy permits you to maintain your resources while also becoming debt-free as time passes.
 Along with your financial obligation, you might want to think about if one or more of these loans have been co-signed by friends or relatives.
 Chapter 13 can shield them from getting their property assaulted to fulfill your debt.

-Additonal Bankruptcy Information See Below.
+Additional Bankruptcy Information See Below.